dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 A resource needs to have the following fields:

-### _name_
+##### Name
+`"name": "<NCNAME>"`
 A name for the resource.

-### _label_
+##### Labels
+`"labels": {"<lang>": "<string>", ...}`

 The string displayed of the resource is being accessed.

-### _super_
+##### Super
+`"super": ["<super-resource>", "<super-resource>", ...]`

-A resource class is always derived from an other resource.
-The most generic resource class Knora offers is _"Resource"_.
+A resource  is always derived from at least one other resource.
+The most generic resource class DSP offers is _"Resource"_.
+A resource may additionally also be derived from resources defined in external ontologies.
 The following parent predefined resources are provided by Knora:

-  - _Resource_: A generic "thing" that represents an item from the real world
+  - `Resource` A generic "thing" that represents an item from the real world
-  - _StillImageRepresentation_: An object that is connected to a still image
+  - `StillImageRepresentation`: An object that is connected to a still image
-  - _TextRepresentation_: An object that is connected to an (external) text (Not Yet Implemented)
+  - `TextRepresentation`: An object that is connected to an (external) text (Not Yet Implemented)
-  - _AudioRepresentation_: An object representing audio data (Not Yet Implemented)
+  - `AudioRepresentation`: An object representing audio data (Not Yet Implemented)
-  - _DDDRepresentation_: An object representing a 3-D representation (Not Yet Implemented)
+  - `DDDRepresentation`: An object representing a 3-D representation (Not Yet Implemented)
-  - _DocumentRepresentation_: An object representing an opaque document (e.g. a PDF)
+  - `DocumentRepresentation`: An object representing an opaque document (e.g. a PDF)
-  - _MovingImageRepresentation_: An object representing a moving image (video, film)
+  - `MovingImageRepresentation`: An object representing a moving image (video, film)
-  - _Annotation_: A predefined annotation object.
-It has the following properties
+  - `Annotation`: A predefined annotation object.
+It has automaticalle the following predefined properties
     defined:
+    - `hasComment` (1-n)
-    - _hasComment_ (1-n), _isAnnotationOf_ (1)
+    - `isAnnotationOf` (1)
-  - _LinkObj_: A resource class linking together several other, generic, resource classes.
-The class has the following properties: _hasComment_ (1-n), _hasLinkTo_ (1-n)
+  - `LinkObj`: A resource class linking together several other, generic, resource classes.
-  - _Region_: Represents a simple region.
 The class has the following properties:
-  _hasColor_ (1), _isRegionOf_ (1) _hasGeometry_ (1), _isRegionOf_ (1), _hasComment_ (0-n)
-### _Cardinalities_
+  - `hasComment` (1-n)
+  - `hasLinkTo` (1-n)
+  - `Region`: Represents a simple region.
+The class has the following properties:
+     - `hasColor` (1)
+     - `isRegionOf` (1)
+     - `hasGeometry` (1)
+     - `isRegionOf` (1)
+     - `hasComment` (0-n)

+##### Cardinalities
+`"cardinalities": [...]`

+<a name="cardinalities"></a>
 Cardinalities is an array that contains the information about the connections between resources.
 It tells what type connections a single resource has as well as how many times the connection is established.
 Thus, the actual "network" is saved in this array

-- _cardinalities_: Array of references to the properties that the resource may hold including the cardinality.
+- `cardinalities`: Array of references to the properties that the resource may hold including the cardinality.
 A cardinality has the following properties:
-   - _propname_: The name of the property.
+  - `propname`: The name of the property.
 If it's used in the form ":"propname, the current ontology is referenced.
-If the ":" is omitted, a Knora standard ontology is referenced, otherwise the full prefix of the ontology has to be used.
+If the ":" is omitted, a DSP standard ontology is referenced, otherwise the full prefix of the ontology has to be used.
-   - _gui_order_: An integer number which will help the GUI to display the properties in the desired order
+  - `gui_order`: An integer number which will help the GUI to display the properties in the desired order
-   - _cardinality_: Indicates how often a given property may occur.
+  - `cardinality`: Indicates how often a given property may occur.
 The possible values
     are:
-     - "1": Exactly once (mandatory one value and only one)
+    - `"1"`: Exactly once (mandatory one value and only one)
-     - "0-1": The value may be omitted, but can occur only once
+    - `"0-1"`: The value may be omitted, but can occur only once
-     - "1-n": At least one value must be present.
+    - `"1-n"`: At least one value must be present.
 But multiple values may be present
-     - "0-n": The value may be omitted, but may also occur multiple times
+    - `"0-n"`: The value may be omitted, but may also occur multiple times

 Example for a resource definition:
 ```json